 Minute 15-25, execution (tasks 1-3)

 Claude works autonomously.
-Here's what happens in the chat:
+What happens in the chat:

 Task 1, SQL migration